 Variants of this water flosser

-There are 3 variants of the Ultra, the difference being the colour of the nozzles/handle and charging stand supplied only.
+There are 3 variants of the Ultra within Australasia.
+Technically they are the same, the difference is the colour of the unit and charging stand supplied only.

 - White handle/body